 At the beginning of the year, students prepared a file of goals, a picture and their predictions for the school year.
 These are put away until the last day and then are returned to the student.

-I then put the students in break out rooms to discuss their prediction and as a group which student had the most interesting goals, achieved their goals, etc. Make sure that students understand they only share what is comfortable with.
+I then put the students in groups to discuss their prediction and as a group which student had the most interesting goals, achieved their goals, etc. Make sure that students understand they only share what is comfortable with.